OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 In 1, the taxonomy is used for converting OTUs (operational taxonomic units, or 'tips') to a canonical form.
 Supertree construction requires that a source tree OTU be matched with an OTU from another tree whenever possible.
-This is a nontrivial task because a single taxon can be designated as an OTU in different source trees in different ways.
+This is a nontrivial task because a taxon can have very different OTU labels in the various source trees in which the taxon occurs due to synonymies, abbreviations, misspellings, notational differences, and so on.
+In addition, which taxon is named by a given label can vary across trees (homonymy).
 The approach taken is to map OTUs to the reference taxonomy, so that OTUs in different source trees are compared by comparing the taxa to which they map.

 In 2, the groupings in the supertree are compared to those in the taxonomy.